-As a complement to the evidence review, we will develop a simulation model to assess the cost-effectiveness of emicizumab prophylaxis relative to prophylaxis with bypassing agents or no prophylaxis (i.e., treating bleeding events only).
-The model structure will take the form of a Markov model, with time in each state tabulated from the time since entry into that state.
+As a complement to the evidence review, we will develop a simulation model to assess the costeffectiveness of emicizumab prophylaxis relative to prophylaxis with bypassing agents or no prophylaxis (i.e., treating bleeding events only).
+A detailed economic model analysis plan with proposed methodology, model structure, parameters, and assumptions is forthcoming.
+At this time, we propose that the model structure will take the form of a Markov model, with time in each state tabulated from the time since entry into that state.
 The model structure will be derived as appropriate from previously-published economic evaluations, as well as clinical trials and observational studies of hemophilia A treatment.
-The population entering the model will consist of patients in two age categories (12 years and older, and 2 to 12 years) with hemophilia A and inhibitors to factor VIII who have either failed ITI or are not going to be treated with ITI.
-We do not plan to model children younger than 2 years old as we do not expect to have adequate evidence for this group.
-Model health states proposed include 1) no bleed, 2) treated bleed, 3) untreated bleed, 4) treated target-joint bleed, 5) arthropathy, 6) and death.
+The population entering the model will consist of patients in two age categories (under 12 years, and 12 years and older) with hemophilia A and inhibitors to factor VIII who have either failed ITI or are not going to be treated with ITI.
+The proposed model will consider four mutually exclusive bleed states, including 1) no bleed (origination state), 2) untreated bleed, 3) treated bleeds not into a target joint, 4) treated targetjoint bleed, and death as the absorbing state.
+In addition, the model will consider the life time risk and consequences of arthropathy.
 The model will be developed from a health-care system perspective over a lifetime horizon.

-Key model inputs include the relevant transition rates for each health state (e.g., treated and untreated bleed rates, arthropathy rates, symptom improvement, mortality), treatment-related adverse events and health utilities.
-Model cost inputs will include those of the prophylaxis and treatment regimens, non-drug costs, costs of treating adverse events, and costs of ongoing care.
+Data permitting, key model inputs will include the relevant transition rates for each health state (e.g., treated and untreated bleed rates, arthropathy rates, symptom improvement, mortality), treatment-related adverse events and health utilities.
+Model cost inputs will include those of the prophylaxis and treatment regimens, non-drug costs, costs of treating adverse events, and costs of ongoing care that are essential to the current paradigm of treatment.
 If sufficient data are available, we will include productivity costs and associated offsets for patients and their caregivers as a scenario analysis.
 Results from the model will include the estimated mean life-expectancy, quality-adjusted life-expectancy, health outcomes such as number of additional bleeds prevented, health care costs, the incremental cost per bleed prevented, the incremental cost per life-year gained, and the incremental cost per quality-adjusted life-year (QALY) gained.
+Our model will present results using thresholds extending from \$50,000 per QALY up to \$500,000 per QALY gained, in keeping with ICER's proposed value assessment framework for ultra-rare diseases.

 In separate analyses, we will explore the potential health system budgetary impact of emicizumab treatment over a five-year time horizon, utilizing published or otherwise publicly-available information on the potential population eligible for treatment and results from the simulation model for treatment costs and cost offsets.
-This potential budgetary impact analysis will indicate the relation between treatment prices and level of use for a given potential budget impact, and will allow assessment of any need for managing the cost of such interventions.
+This analysis will indicate the relation between treatment price and level of uptake on budget impact, and will allow assessment of the potential for needing to manage the cost of the intervention.